niklas-enns/message-broker/README.md

 Thus, although all messages are replicated within the cluster, the disjoint distribution to clients prevents multiple delivery of messages.

+## Glossary
+* Client
+  * Publishes or consumes messages
+* Node
+  * A process running message broker
+* Topic
+* ConsumerGroup
+    * a set of Clients subscribed to a Topic

 ## Lessons Learned
 * Networking and concurrency increase the complexity (yes, we all knew this before, but I _felt_ it during development :-))